 Andorran Passport: Pathway to Citizenship

-Let’s not forget about the Andorran passport which ranks 19th in the world (tied with San Marino) for travel freedom.
+Let’s not forget about the Andorran passport which ranks 21st in the world for travel freedom.
 Andorran passport-holders enjoy special privileges with the European Union and they have access to EU/EFTA citizen lanes when crossing borders in the Schengen Area, instead of third-country national lanes.
 They can permanently reside in France, Spain, and Portugal due to a special agreement.
 This gives them more power than, say, Monaco citizens who can only reside in France.

-Owning an Andorra passport also means you get visa-free access to 155 countries and all EU member states. visa-free travel to the United States, Canada, Australia, New Zealand, and Latin America.
-The Andorran passport also is one of the rare passports that gives visa-free access to Russia.
+Owning an Andorra passport also means you get visa-free access to 167 countries and all EU member states, and less restricted travel to the United States, Canada, Australia, New Zealand, and Latin America.
+The Andorran passport is also one of the rare passports that gives visa-free access to Russia.